To turn the car round in the road

 Think "Side-ways?
 Am I straight?
 No wheel arc?"

-Knowing "LAuRA's the best", she no longer gets stressed
+Knowing "LARA's the best", she no longer gets stressed

 Using tail-lights / door-handles as mark.